chnoblouch/aethervr/README.md

 hand movements, which are then translated into virtual headset and controller inputs.
 These inputs are passed to a VR application via the AetherVR OpenXR runtime.

+> [!NOTE]
+> The OpenXR runtime is incomplete and non-conformant and might crash with some applications

 ## Usage

 ### System-Wide Installation

 If you want to use AetherVR with standalone apps (e.g. from Steam), you can install it globally on your system by modifying a registry key.
-Notice that this will replace your previous OpenXR driver (if you had one).
+Note that this will replace your previous OpenXR driver (if you had one).
 You can set the registry key to the previous value in order to use your previous OpenXR runtime.

 1. Open the Windows Registry Editor